 Unfortunately, that was the only argument I witnessed, which is okay because this retrospective takes you on a ride through all the facets of humanity -- as seen through one woman.
 It’s this type of mythology of the self, this channeling of different characters, which really interests me.

-Even I have a four or five-year-old ongoing art project called Self Portrait Thursday, where I take a photo of myself once a week to document the changes (physically and mentally) I’m slowly going through as I get older.
+, where I take a photo of myself once a week to document the changes (physically and mentally) I’m slowly going through as I get older.
 I feel like there’s a new story and a new kind of self that’s trying to come through each week.
 It’s what keeps me going.

 But enough about me.
 The nice thing about Sherman’s artwork is that you really don’t need an artist statement or any kind of accompanying paragraph on a museum wall to understand and appreciate the photography.
 Her self-portraits speak for themselves.
 They’re dark and beautiful and painful and funny.
 I really enjoy artwork like that.